What We Do

 Inside Out Mentors

-Run by board and community member Ray Hightower and district athletic director, offers youth a place to be seen and heard in a safe space.
+Run by a community member, board consultant, and the district athletic director Ray Hightower, offers youth a place to be seen and heard in a safe space.
 It offers group hangouts, one-on-one sessions, vision casting for their future, and more.
-Add in leadership development, and students have vast opportunities.
 The program is open to students from 7 years to 12th grade.

 Youth Volunteers